Aditya-Waingade/Employee-Management-System/README.md

  Employee Management System

- developed Employee Management System project using the Abstract Windowing Toolkit (AWT) in Java, Designed intuitive interfaces for employee information management and Implemented functionalities such as adding, updating, and deleting employee records.
-The project highlights competence in Java AWT, database integration.
+: Developed an Employee Management System using Java and Swing to provide an intuitive and user-friendly interface for managing employee information.
+The project incorporates a variety of features such as adding, updating, and deleting employee records, making it a fully functional management tool.

-Skills: Java,AWT,Swing
+Skills: Java,SQL,Swing